onecompiler/tutorials/c/variables/variables.md

 ## Naming convention of variables

 * Variable names can have only letters (both uppercase and lowercase letters), digits and underscore(`_`).
-* Variables naming cannot contain white spaces like first name which is a invalid variable name.
+* Variable names cannot contain white spaces like first name which is a invalid variable name.
 * First letter of a variable should be either a letter or an underscore(`_`).
 * Variable type can't be changed once declared as C is a strongly typed language.
 * In C, Variable names are case sensitive and hence Name and name both are different.